junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 He pulls the book out of his pocket and passes it over to Amy.
 The cover looks exactly like River.

 "A book I haven't written yet.
-I see, common problem with time travel."
+I see, a common problem with time travel."
 River glances at it, making a face.
 "I don't like the cover."

 The Doctor stares at Cas.
 "And you didn't think to mention it earlier?"

-Dean defends, "We didn't even know what that is."
+Dean defends, "We didn't even know what that was."

 "All the more reasons," River says calmly.

 Amy opens the pages.
 "It has my name too," she tells them, "and Rory, and Doctor."

-"I was just wondering how did you know where to find me this time.
+"I was just wondering how you knew where to find me this time.
 I was *just* thinking about sending you a message," River says with a mild smile.
 "A kiss in time flux."

-The Doctor answers sheepishly, "Total coincident this time, sorry, River.
+The Doctor answers sheepishly, "Total coincidence this time, sorry, River.
 We were actually tracking Rory."

-Grayle runs up all his patience, raising his voice, "Okay I have enough of this nonsense.
+Grayle runs out of all his patience, raising his voice, "Okay, I've had enough of this nonsense.
 Guards!
 Get them out of here!"

-"I wouldn't suggest that," the Doctor warns with a low voice.
+"I wouldn't suggest that," the Doctor warns in a low voice.

 The two hefty guards they met at the gate burst into the room, each having a gun in their hands, pointing menacingly at them.